neoforged/NeoForge/src/main/java/net/neoforged/neoforge/transfer/NotesForReview.md

   tests in the PR.
 - `ResourceStorageHandler` - Tries to match vanilla in terms of DataComponent use.
 Has both an attachment and component sub class implementation for items and fluids.
-- `Contexts` - The idea of `IItemContexts` is new, and as mentioned before help solve some problems of when Itemstacks that have a handler on them are stacked.
+- `Contexts` - The idea of `IItemCapabilityContexts` is new, and as mentioned before help solve some problems of when Itemstacks that have a handler on them are stacked.
+It is the context passed in when getting the capability of an ItemStack, this is similar to how you'd pass in a direction when you get a block capability.

 The first notable optional templates are the resource containers such as `SimpleItemResourceContainer`.
 As the documentation expresses, these were initially designed for XyCraft so they are a lot less theory crafted and